genesiscommunitysuccess/custom-elements-lsp/.github/pull_request_template.md

 ```
 1. Checkout branch
 2. `npm run bootstrap`
-3. `npm run test:unit`
+3. `npm run test`

-To test the LSP is working correctly in VSCode
+Other packages are completely tested via tests from `npm run test`.
+To test the LSP is working correctly in VSCode:
 1. `cd packages/showcase/example`
 2. `code .` (or manually open VSCode via the UI to the `example` directory on your filesystem).
 3. Open a typescript file such as `root.ts`